Written by Stacey Kelleher. Reviewed by Sean Busch.

-If you’ve noticed spots on your freshly-washed dishes – or you’re forever battling with soap scum on your tub and shower – you’re probably among the 85% of households in the country with hard water.
+If you’ve noticed spots on your freshly-washed dishes – or you keep fighting soap scum on your tub and shower – you’re probably among the 85% of households in the country with hard water.

 When we talk about water “hardness,” we’re actually referring to the levels of minerals (mostly magnesium and calcium) dissolved in your water.
 As water travels from its source to your home, it comes in contact with underground minerals, picking up traces of them as it moves through layers of rock.
 The more time your water interacts with – and absorbs – these minerals, the harder it will be.

-If you’re curious about your own water, your local municipality (and certain companies) should be able to disclose your water hardness level.
-Certain companies can also provide testing.
-But there are some simple telltale signs you have hard water:
+If you’re curious, your local municipality (and certain companies) should be able to disclose your water hardness level.
+There are, of course, some simple telltale signs you have hard water:

-- Spots on dishes and glasses are caused as water evaporates and leaves calcium deposits behind.
+- Spots on dishes and glasses caused as water evaporates and leaves calcium deposits behind.

-- Brown or reddish stains in your sink, tub, or toilet are caused by high iron levels in water
+- Brown or reddish stains in your sink, tub, or toilet caused by high iron levels in water

-- Soap scum/film is left behind after soap combines with calcium and magnesium particles during washing.
+- Soap scum/film left behind after soap combines with calcium and magnesium particles during washing.

-It’s possible to remove hard water stains in the shower, kitchen, and dishwasher, but unless you take steps to soften your water, they’ll keep returning without routine maintenance.
-With the right products, elbow grease, and following tips, you can remove hard water stains and soap scum.
+It’s possible to get rid of hard water stains in the shower, kitchen, and dishwasher, but without taking steps to soften your water, they’ll keep returning.
+Luckily, the right products, elbow grease, and following tips will help you remove hard water stains and soap scum – for good.